CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 You can carry out the encryption and upload steps using:

-- **Fi-FEGA upload tool**.
-The Fi-FEGA upload tool (graphical user interface) can be used to encrypt and upload files or folders automatically to Finnish FEGA.
+- **Fi-FEGA upload application**.
+The Fi-FEGA upload application (graphical user interface) can be used to encrypt and upload files or folders automatically to Finnish FEGA.

 or

 - **Command-line interface**.
 Data encryption with crypt4gh CLI and data upload with sftp CLI.
 If you prefer to use the command-line interface, you can find information on the encryption and upload step below.

-#### Fi-FEGA upload tool
+#### Fi-FEGA upload application

-1. You can download the application specific to your operating system from the GitHub repository: Linux, Mac or Windows.
-After downloading and unzipping the file, you can find the SDA application in your download folder.
+1. You can download the Fi-FEGA upload application specific to your operating system from the GitHub repository: Linux, Mac or Windows.
+After downloading and unzipping the file, you can find the application in your download folder.
 When you open the application, you might encounter an error message.
-In this case, click on More info and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietotekniikan keskus Oy) and click on Run anyway.
+In this case, click on *More info* and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietotekniikan keskus Oy) and click on *Run anyway*.
 2. Next, download the Finnish FEGA public encryption key.
-3. Open the FEGA submission tool and click on Load Recipient Public Key.
+3. Open the upload application and click on *Load recipient public key*.
 This opens a file browser that you can use to select the Finnish FEGA public encryption key (example_ega.key).
-Next, click on Open.
+Next, click on *Open*.
-4. Click on Select file to Upload or Select Directory to upload to upload a single file or an entire folder.
+4. Click on *Select file to upload* or *Select directory to upload* to upload a single file or an entire folder.
 5. Next, you need to fill in the SFTP (or secure connection) credentials, which correspond to your Central EGA account username.
 In SFTP Username, write your EGA username (ega-box-NNN).
 In SFTP Server, write the following: test.sd.csc.fi:9002.
 Loading an SFPT key is not required for data uploads to FEGA.
-6. Click on Encrypt and upload files.
+6. Click on *Encrypt and upload files*.
 The tool will ask the SFTP Passphrase, which corresponds to your Central EGA account password.
 After clicking on OK, the SDA toll will start the data encryption and upload.
 7. The application is not provided with a progress bar.
 Data encryption and upload can take minutes or up to several hours, depending on the size of the dataset.
 Data upload is successfully finished when the activity log in the SDA tools visualises the following message: Disconnecting SFPT.
 SFPT has been disconnected.
 8. Please inform the Finnish FEGA helpdesk via email (servicedesk@csc.fi) when you have completed the data encryption and upload to Finnish FEGA.
 You will receive further instructions for the metadata submission.